carwyn987/academic-paper-to-vr/README.md

 Ensure the environment is setup.
 Mine is set up in a venv with the requirements.txt file.

-Ensure OPENAI_API_KEY is set as an environment variable, or specify your own in a file called openai_api_key.txt, which is set automatically.
+Ensure OPENAI_API_KEY is set as an environment variable. openai_api_key.sh is automatically sourced.
  - The openai api key is used to clean text to ensure smooth diction, create the audio file, and potentially parse any images on the screen.

 ## Example Use: